• Skip to main content

 Arizer ArGo – Pocket-Friendly

-The ArGo Vaporizer is Arizer’s newest dry herb portable vaporizer, and it’s been a favorite of mine since I first got it.
-I was immediately blown away by the size of this device.
+The ArGo Vaporizer (read review) is Arizer’s newest dry herb portable vaporizer, and it’s been a favorite of mine since I first got it.
+The size of this device immediately blew me away.
 It can be easily concealed and easily pocketed, and the outer shell is super durable.

 The Arizer ArGo offers a full temp spectrum (122F-428F), a replaceable battery system, and on vape digital display.
 I’ve been averaging around 90 minutes on a full charge, which is outstanding for a device this size.